salesagility/SuiteCRM/CONTRIBUTING.md

 ### **Code of Conduct**

-This project and all community members are expected to upload the [SuiteCRM Code of Conduct](CODE_OF_CONDUCT.md).
+This project and all community members are expected to uphold the [SuiteCRM Code of Conduct](CODE_OF_CONDUCT.md).

 #### **Bug Reporting**